mowings/picam_simple_server/README.md

 ### capture.py

 This simple demo uses Flask and the PiCam python API to create a simple on-demand jpeg capture over http.
 This is just a demo -- if you need to change any parameters, just change them in the code.
+Note that I have rotation set to 270; this is just to fit my particular use case.
+You may wish to remove that setting (unless you need it).

 The picam capture is captured into a stringio object whenever we see a GET request to `/camera/frame.jpg`.
 We then return the contents of the stringio object to the user as a jpeg.
 This eats some memory, but saves us from writing the SD card.